-As soon as practicable following the eleventh calendar day of each month, Fannie Mae will publish or otherwise make available the REMIC Trust Factor (carried to eight decimal places) for each Class of Certificates after giving effect to the distribution of principal to be made on the following Distribution Date (and the accretion of principal of any Accrual Classes).
-The principal balance of a Certificate of any Class after giving effect to such principal distribution (and accretion) will be the product of the applicable REMIC Trust Factor and the applicable denomination or initial principal balance of such Certificate.
-With respect to each distribution on Certificates of each Class, Fannie Mae will cause to be forwarded to each Holder thereof a statement setting forth the total principal and interest distributions on such Distribution Date with respect to the Certificates in each Class held by such Holder.
+As soon as practicable following the eleventh calendar day of each month, Fannie Mae will publish or otherwise make available the REMIC Trust Factor (carried to eight decimal places) for each Class of Certificates after giving effect to the distributions of principal to be made on the following Distribution Date (and the accretion of principal of any Accrual Classes).
+The principal balance or, if applicable, notional balance, of a Certificate of any Class after giving effect to such principal distributions (and accretion) will be the product of the applicable REMIC Trust Factor and the applicable denomination or initial principal balance or notional balance of such Certificate.
 Fannie Mae also will furnish to each person who was a Certificateholder at any time during a calendar year such statements and information as shall be required to be furnished pursuant to the Internal Revenue Code of 1986, as amended (the "Code").